ORBAT/S4QS-RS/README.md

       "bucket": "manifest-bucket",
       // Prefix for manifest keys.
       // Required.
-      "prefix": "some-prefix/"
+      "prefix": "s4qs/manifests/"
     },
     // LRU cache options.
 Used for message deduplication.
     // Optional.
 See https://github.com/isaacs/node-lru-cache for possible options.
     "LRU": {
       "max": 1000
     },
     // Redshift connection string.
     // Required.
     "connStr": "postgres://username:password@example.com:5439/schema",
+    // how often to poll for new messages from SQS.
+    // Required.
+    "pollIntervalSeconds": 300,
     // this will be added to the end of the table name when doing COPYs.
     // Useful for having different tables for different NODE_ENVs.
     // Optional.
     "tablePostfix": "_devel",

+    // parameters for Redshift's COPY query.
+    // Required.
     "copyParams": {
       /*
        the "table" property is used to set the Redshift table name.
 This can be either a string like "my_table_name" or a regular expression (which must start and end with a /).
        When using a regex, periods are converted to underscores but that's it.
        Feed S4QS-RS weird URIs and weird stuff will probably happen.
 You have been warned.

        The example regex and tablePostfix combination would turn an URI like s3://bucketname/whatevs/this.will.be.the.table.name/qwerasdf.csv.gz
        to this_will_be_the_table_name_devel.

        If you use Javascript configuration files, you can specify a function for "table".
 The function must take an S3 URI and output a valid Redshift table name.
        */
       "table": "/s3:\/\/.*?\/whatevs\/(.*?)\//i",
       // parameterless arguments to COPY.
 See http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html.
       // Optional.